 Islamic geometric art lesson for children

-See how to use this Islamic geometric art lesson to learn about Islamic art and make geometric designs to explore shapes, patterns and symmetry:
+In this Islamic geometric art lesson you can learn about Islamic art and make geometric designs to explore shapes, patterns and symmetry.

 Combining math and art